ClassOrange/c750/mapLinks.md

+## Christchurch, New Zealand

 * [Link to Christchurch, New Zealand map data I used](http://overpass-api.de/api/map?bbox=172.488105,-43.608199,172.754500,-43.401101)
 * [Link to the sample data I used](http://overpass-api.de/api/map?bbox=172.5922,-43.5545,172.6397,-43.5365)
 * [Link to the Christchurch map itself](https://www.openstreetmap.org/export#map=12/-43.4960/172.6681)

 I find New Zealand so fascinating, and my general heavy dislike of cities doesn't seem nearly as severe when a city isn't densely populated.
 New Zealand is progressive, encourages the tech industry at-large, and is absolutely stunning.
-Really I'm hoping to improve some data related to my future home.
+Really I'm wanting to improve some data related to my hopefully-future home.

+Some interesting facts about Christchurch:
 * The Maori name for Christchurch is Otautahi
-* Christchurch is New Zealand's firsst official city
+* Christchurch is New Zealand's first official city
 * Antarctic explorations are frequently launched from Christchurch
 * Christchurch has a growing wine industry!
 * https://teleport.org/cities/christchurch/